watersavingtips1.jpg

 • Colorado Water Conservation Board video — Enjoy the video about "Doing More With Less: The Challenge and Opportunity of Water Efficiency."

 • Promoting the Colorado Aesthetic — Living in a semi-arid state, Coloradans can still enjoy beautiful landscapes while reducing outdoor water use.
-The Gardens’ Horticultural Outreach Programs bring the expertise of Gardens’ horticulturists to the design of water-wise, sustainable landscapes for municipal, commercial and event residential projects.
+The Gardens’ Sustainable Landscape Services bring the expertise of Gardens’ horticulturists to the design of water-wise, sustainable landscapes for municipal, commercial and event residential projects.

-• Garden in a Box from Resource Central — Created in collaboration with Denver Botanic Gardens and Northern Water, we’re introducing our new Splendid Seasons garden.
+• Garden in a Box from Resource Central — Created in collaboration with Denver Botanic Gardens and Northern Water, they introduced the Splendid Seasons garden.
 Splendid Seasons brings color, interest and pollinators to your yard all year long.
-These plants will be show-stopping and will save you water.
-Pickups available for Arvada, Loveland, Greeley and Colorado Springs in late August/early September for fall planting.
+These plants are show-stopping and will save you water.

 Water 101 - Save some blue and green!